iridakos/iridakos.github.io/_posts/2019-04-07-dockerizing-a-rails-application.markdown

 We are going to create a container for the PostgreSQL database.

-We need to specify two environment variables to configure the user of the database: `POSTGRES_USER` and `POSTGRES_PASSWORD`.
+We need to specify two environment variables to configure a user for our application: `POSTGRES_USER` and `POSTGRES_PASSWORD`.
 The values of these environment variables will be used later on when [creating the application's container](#creating-the-applications-container).

 ```bash
 sudo docker run --name rails-chat-tutorial-pg